 1.8.
 Provide a concluding statement indicating the preferred alternatives, including the preferred location of the activity.

-Alternative Layout B (preferred) utilises the thicket vegetation that is described as having a low sensitivity and unlikely to contain SCC.
+The Preferred Layout utilises the thicket vegetation that is described as having a low sensitivity and unlikely to contain SCC.
 The layout significantly reduces the impacts on the sensitive features on the site.
-Alternative B makes the best use topography and limited space and reduces encroachment into the forest area and fynbos outcrop.
+This Layout makes the best use topography and limited space and reduces encroachment into the forest area and fynbos outcrop.